facebookresearch/ParlAI/parlai/crowdsourcing/utils/README.md

 This class has methods such as `get_task_data` and `get_task_units` which handles interacting with Mephisto abstractions.
 For compiling your dataset from your crowdsourced Mephisto task, you need to extend this class and implement the following methods:

 * `compile_results` that returns a python *dictionary* (key-value pairs) or a pandas *dataframe*.
 We assume that, each unit of the crowdsourcing task (for example, annotation or conversation) has a unique id.
-In the json formnat, this id is the key for the entry that keeps dialogue data for that conversation.
-If the format is a dataframe, the convension is to have each row of the dataframe keep the data for a single utterance (interaction).
+In the json format, this id is the key for the entry that keeps dialogue data for that conversation.
+If the format is a dataframe, the convention is to have each row of the dataframe keep the data for a single utterance (interaction).
 Hence, the conversation id needs to be stored in a column for distinguishing the data from different dialogues.

 * (optional) `is_unit_acceptable` helps with simple filtering and data clean up.
 It receives the data from a unit of work and returns a boolean.
-We discrad this unit if it returns `False`.
+We discard this unit if it returns `False`.

 ### Example
 Imagine you have a Mephisto task that the output of each unit of its work looks like this: